nubenetes/awesome-kubernetes/docs/kubernetes-tools.md

 - [vcluster.com](https://www.vcluster.com) Virtual Kubernetes Clusters that run inside regular namespaces.
 Create fully functional virtual Kubernetes clusters - Each vcluster runs inside a namespace of the underlying k8s cluster.
 It's cheaper than creating separate full-blown clusters and it offers better multi-tenancy and isolation than regular namespaces.
 - [thenewstack.io: Locking Down Kubernetes Containers with vcluster](https://thenewstack.io/locking-down-kubernetes-containers-with-vcluster/)
+- [salaboy.com: Building platforms on top of Kubernetes: VCluster and Crossplane](https://salaboy.com/2022/08/03/building-platforms-on-top-of-kubernetes-vcluster-and-crossplane/) In this tutorial, you'll learn how to:
+    - Create an isolated cluster with vcluster
+    - Package apps with Helm
+    - Submit a request for a "new environment" that will automatically create a new cluster and install the Helm chart using Crossplane

 ## Kateyes